Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Conclusions

 As far as the FOPT is concerned, we considered a minimal particle content, including the gauge bosons, three families of fermions transforming under the representation {\bf 16} and three scalars multiplets transforming under {\bf 10}, {\bf 45} and {\bf 126}.
 Specifically, we analyzed the parameter space where the symmetry breaking is triggered by the {\bf 45}, whose tree-level potential is given in \eq{eq:V0tree45} and governed by two free parameters $a_0$ and $a_2$.
 We studied the corresponding effective potential including the one-loop and thermal corrections, providing for the first time a compact analytic expression.
 We explored gauge coupling unification in this scenario, finding that it takes place between $10^{15}$ and $10^{16}\GeV$, and adopted an iterative procedure to fix the quadratic term in the potential ensuring a vev of the {\bf 45} in the correct range for each value of $a_0$ and $a_2$.
 To calculate the ensuing expected signals we used the parameters of the phase transition obtained from the effective potential in the well-known expressions for the sound wave \cite{Hindmarsh:2013xza,Hindmarsh:2015qta} and turbulence \cite{Caprini:2009yp,Binetruy:2012ze} contributions to the density of GW when the barrier is mainly of thermal origin.

 We found that the FOPT takes place in a significant part of the parameter space allowed by the absence of tachyons and by proton decay.
 The GW signal peaks at frequencies of order $10^{10}$ to $10^{11}\,$Hz, depending on the unification scale, as expected for FOPT occurring at very high energy scales.
-This puts it beyond the sensitivity range of pulsar timing arrays and most GW detectors but possibly within the range of proposed resonant detectors \cite{Herman:2022fau}.
+This puts it beyond the sensitivity range of pulsar timing arrays and most GW detectors but possibly within the range of proposed resonant detectors \cite{Herman:2022fau}.\footnote{ It has been pointed out that \cite{Gehrman:2023esa,Gatti:2024mde,TitoDAgnolo:2024res}, once realistic coherence, duty-cycle and experimental losses are included, the sensitivities of these resonant detectors can be significantly decreased compared to the proposal of \cite{Herman:2022fau}, and that we include in the plots of Figs.~(\ref{fig:GW_Plasma}-\ref{fig:all_signals}).}.
 We found the strongest signal in the region of the parameter space where the accuracy of the computation is limited by large contributions of higher loop orders.
 Consequently, an important direction for future work is to improve the calculation of the effective potential beyond one-loop precision.
-We remark, that this is often also needed for models that seem to have a promising observable signal.
+We remark, that this is often also needed for models that seem to have a promising observable signal \cite{Espinosa:1996qw,Curtin:2016urg,Niemi:2024vzw}.

 Fluctuations in the primordial plasma can yield a stronger GW signal than the FOPT, at frequencies of the same order, as shown by the solid and dashed lines in \fig{fig:all_signals}.
 However, the $SO(10)$ signal is somewhat suppressed compared to the SM with the same reheating temperature.
 Consequently, observing a signal at the SM strength would in principle disfavor an interpretation in terms of the $SO(10)$ model.
 The lower-frequency part of the plotted signal corresponds to the hydrodynamic limit, i.e., the first expression in \eq{eq:eta_complete_conts}, and the high-frequency part to the leading-log result (second expression).